phpDocumentor/phpDocumentor/docs/references/configuration.rst

 it supports wildcards.

 In addition you can also provide entire **directory** trees using the element.
 This also supports the use of wildcards.
-Please note that in contrary to the element that the element is recursive and will tell phpDocumentor to process all files contained in this folder and every subfolder.
+Please note that in contrary to the ``file`` element that the ``directory`` element is recursive and will tell phpDocumentor to process all files contained in this folder and every subfolder.

 In some cases you will have to **ignore** certain files in your project; examples of these can be third party libraries and/or tests.
 In this case you can use the *ignore* element and provide a pattern (not a path) to ignore.
 This if you